“Happiness is letting go of what you think your life is supposed to look like, and celebrating it for everything that it is” – Mandy Hale

 Let Go Of What You Think Life “Should Be”

 Let go of what you think your life should look like.
 Take time to think about what you can change in your current circumstances to create a different life.
-One that works with your chronic illness and allows you to feel content….strive for a contentment that brings a feeling of peaceful happiness.
+What kind of life works with your chronic illness and allows you to feel content….strive for a contentment and a feeling of peaceful happiness.

 Our “normal” is always going to be different but it doesn’t mean it’s the end of the world.